nkoehring/Webkitdragdrop/readme.md

 #### (name will be changed, I think)

-My try to make this quite usable drag'n'drop library way more usable ...and to cleanup the code ab bit.
+My try to make this quite usable drag'n'drop library way more usable ...and to cleanup the code a bit.

-To view it in action, look at http://nkoehring.github.com/Webkitdragdrop/ which will be updated with the library.
+To see it in action, look at http://nkoehring.github.com/Webkitdragdrop/ which will be updated with the library.